-Combine two very different journeys into one unforgettable adventure and join us for a special retreat along the ancient Camino de Santiago.
+Combine yoga & walking into one unforgettable adventure and join us for a special retreat along the ancient Camino de Santiago.

 This walking holiday follows the Portuguese route of the iconic Camino de Santiago, or the “Way of St. James”.
 The route, which was used by Christian pilgrims during the Middle Ages and by Queen Isabella of Portugal in the 13th century, runs north along the Atlantic coast of Portugal and Spain.
 Gently winding along ancient tracks and paths, through woodlands, rural villages, farmlands and historic towns, it’s no surprise that the route is also a UNESCO World Heritage Site.